1.3 Homeostasis

 This figure shows three flow charts labeled A, B, and C. Chart A shows a general negative feedback loop.
 The loop starts with a stimulus.
 Information about the stimulus is perceived by a sensor which sends that information to a control center.
 The control center sends a signal to an effector, which then feeds back to the top of the flow chart by inhibiting the stimulus.
 Part B shows body temperature regulation as an example of negative feedback system.
 Here, the stimulus is body temperature exceeding 37 degrees Celsius.
 The sensor is a set of nerve cells in the skin and brain and the control center is the temperature regulatory center of the brain.
 The effectors are sweat glands throughout the body which inhibit the rising body temperature.

-Figure 1.3.2Negative Feedback Loop: In a negative feedback loop, a stimulus—a deviation from a set point—is resisted through a physiological process that returns the body to homeostasis. (a) A negative feedback loop has four basic parts. (b) Body temperature is regulated by negative feedback.
+Figure 1.3.2Negative Feedback Loop: In a negative feedback loop, a stimulus—a deviation from a set point—is resisted through a physiological process that returns the body to homeostasis. (a) A negative feedback loop has five basic parts. (b) Body temperature is regulated by negative feedback.

 In order to set the system in motion, a stimulus must drive a physiological parameter beyond its normal range (that is, beyond homeostasis).
 This stimulus is “heard” by a specific sensor.
 For example, in the control of blood glucose, specific endocrine cells in the pancreas detect excess glucose (the stimulus) in the bloodstream.
 These pancreatic beta cells respond to the increased level of blood glucose by releasing the hormone (insulin) into the bloodstream.
 The insulin signals skeletal muscle fibers, fat cells (adipocytes), and liver cells to take up the excess glucose, removing it from the bloodstream.
 As glucose concentration in the bloodstream drops, the decrease in concentration—the actual negative feedback—is detected by pancreatic alpha cells, and insulin release stops.
 This prevents blood sugar levels from continuing to drop below the normal range.